MiniAppleTheApple/ac-go/README.md

 # ac-go

 "ac" of ac-go stands for "Abstract class".It works just like others language's **abstract class**, but empowered by go's **code generator power**!!!
-Which people seems to not use that much code generator, which for me it's like the alternative option of macro provided by go.
+Which people seems to not use that much.Code generator for me, it's like the alternative option of macro provided by go.

 ## Example project